Net Promoter Score Vision One

 We’ve all heard it a million times before, ‘On a scale of 0 – 10 how likely are you to recommend this product to a friend?’

-But have you ever thought about what effect your response has on a business?
 One seemingly simple question, yet it is often the culmination of a complex series of personal perceptions, opinions, instincts and past experiences.
 Recommend a product or business to a friend and you are giving it your own, personal seal of approval – you are effectively a brand ambassador, a promoter.
-For businesses, it’s a hugely important indicator of how they are perceived by those that matter the most – consumers.

-Net Promoter Score Scales
+Calculating the Net Promoter Score

 Understanding Promoters, Passives & Detractors